Effingham County jail report

 The Effingham County jail reported the following bookings:

-- Effingham city police arrested Juan Reyes Guzman, 27, Sigel, on October 25, on the charges of having no valid driver’s license, driving the wrong way on a one-way road, and operating an uninsured vehicle.
-Guzman posted $250 and was released.

-- Effingham city police arrested Damian K. Ely, 31, Effingham, on October 26, on an Effingham County warrant of fleeing or eluding police; aggravated assault; damage to property; driving while license was suspended; and on a Shelby County warrant of driving while license was suspended.
-Ely was still in jail at last check.
+- Effingham city police arrested Austin M. Phelps, 20, Montrose, on Nov.
+1, on a charge of home invasion.
+Phelps was still in custody at last check.

+- Lyndsey L. Walk, 37, Effingham, began serving Nov.
+1, a 72-hour sentence on an Effingham County Problem-Solving Court sanction.

-- Effingham city police arrested Bryn A. Clemens, 26, Effingham, on October 26, on a charge of obstructing justice.
-Clemens was still in jail at last check.
+- Altamont police arrested Keith L. Kemmerling, 33, Altamont, on Nov.
+1, on a charge of domestic battery.
+Kemmerling was still in custody at last check.

-- Effingham city police arrested George W. Oalmann, 44, Sioux Falls, South Dakota, on October 27 on a charge of retail theft less than $500.
-Oalmann posted $150 and was released.

-- Effingham County sheriff’s deputies arrested Austin D. Swift, 25, Belleville, on October 27, on the charge of driving under the influence of alcohol.
-Swift posted $100 and his valid driver’s license and was released.
+- Effingham County sheriff’s deputies arrested Joseph L. Lidy, 22, Dieterich, on Nov.
+2, on several charges: driving under the influence of alcohol, improper lane usage, failure to reduce speed to avoid an accident.
+Lidy posted $100 and his driver’s license and was released.

+- Brandi Parks, 33, Mason, began serving Nov.
+2 a five-weekend sentence on an Effingham County for reckless driving.

+- Effingham County sheriff’s deputies arrested Michelle R. Kaiser, 38, Strasburg, on Nov.
+2, on an Effingham County warrant for failure to appear in court on the original charge of contempt.
+Kaiser posted $200 and was released from jail.

 Commented